 There are many reasons and diagnoses for which your back doctor will give you an epidural steroid injection.
 It’s a safe and effective non-surgical treatment option for pain relief, and our doctors always follow a conservative approach first.

 A lumbar herniated disc, degenerative disc disease and lumbar spinal stenosis are common causes of acute or chronic low back pain and/or leg pain.
 For these and other conditions that cause chronic pain, your SSI physician may recommend an epidural steroid injection instead of surgery.

 An epidural steroid injection usually takes between 15 and 30 minutes.
 You lie flat on your stomach on an X-ray table.
-Before the procedure, your doctor numbs your skin where he will make the injection.
-He uses lidocaine, which is similar to the novocaine that dentists use.
+Before the procedure, your doctor numbs your skin where he or she will make the injection.
+Your doctor uses lidocaine, which is similar to the novocaine that dentists use.
 Lidocaine, like novocaine, is a local anesthetic, numbing only the area where it’s applied.